simp/simp-doc/docs/user_guide/PXE_Boot.rst

 In this section we describe how to configure the Kickstart and TFTP servers to PXE boot a SIMP client.
 (The DHCP server setup, also required for PXE booting, is discussed in and earlier chapter.)

-.. note:: This example sets up a PXE boot for a system that is the same OS as the SIMP Server.
+..
+NOTE:: This example sets up a PXE boot for a system that is the same OS as the SIMP Server.
 If you are setting up a PXE boot for a different OS then you must make sure that the OS packages are available for all systems you are trying to PXE boot through YUM.
 There are notes throughout the instructions to help in setting multiple OS but they are not comprehensive.
 You should understand DHCP, KS, YUM and TFTP relationships for PXE booting before attempting this.

 Setting Up Kickstart